Health Conditions

 Tuberculosis (TB)

-Tuberculosis or TB is a disease caused by bacteria (germ – mycobacterium tuberculosis) that is spread through the air that can infect your body.
-The lung is most commonly infected.
-Sometimes the germ may spread from the lung to other parts of the body.
+Tuberculosis or TB is a disease caused by bacteria (A germ called mycobacterium tuberculosis) that is spread through the air that can infect your body.
+The TB germ most commonly infects the lungs.
+The TB germ sometimes spreads from the lungs to other parts of the body.

 TB can be cured with medication.
 It is very important to take the full course of medication as prescribed.